 Adding a pool to your property is a great way for boosting the resale value of your home.
-But what most homeowners do tend to forget is that pools come with their own unique maintenance requirements (and costs!).
+However, if you’re looking for easy ways to refresh your pool, keep in mind that pools come with their own unique maintenance requirements (and costs!).

 Failing to keep your pool in good condition can end with you spending thousands on what’s basically a glorified backyard pond.
 And resale value aside, you want your family to be able to enjoy their very own swimming pool while you’re living in that attached abode.

 Lucky for you, this helpful article will share six easy ways you can refresh your pool before your home hits the market.
-Continue reading to learn how you can give your pool some much-needed TLC, both for your own enjoyment and to maintain its total value over the long term.
+Continue reading to learn how you can give your pool some much-needed TLC.
+This is both for your own enjoyment and to maintain its total value over the long term.

 1. Replace Your Pool Fence

 If your pool fencing is old, worn out, damaged, or looks shabby, then replacing it with some glass pool fencing is a great start to giving your pool a makeover.
-Glass fencing looks fantastic, all polished and gleaming, and will make your outdoor space seem brand new.
+Glass fencing looks fantastic, all polished and gleaming.
+It will make your outdoor space seem brand new.

-On top of this, pool fences are required by law in most parts of the world, so you’re ensuring that your property stays compliant with local or state regulations.
-Pool fencing is undeniably an essential safety measure to keep kids, pets and even adults safe from risks of drowning, slipping, or other pool-related injuries.
+On top of this, pool fences are required by law in most parts of the world.
+So you’re ensuring that your property stays compliant with local or state regulations.
+Pool fencing is undeniably an essential safety measure.
+It keeps kids, pets, and even adults safe from risks of drowning, slipping, or other pool-related injuries.

 2. Remove Stains